Bumps on inner thighs? Warts? Molluscum?

 These bumps might be molluscum contagiosum, a common skin condition that matches many of the characteristics you describe.
 Thigh bumps can also be folliculitis (an inflammation of the hair follicles) or some other chronic inflammation.

 Mollusca are firm, dome shaped, flesh-colored bumps that may be umbilicated, which means that they have a little dimple in the center.
 However, there is room for variety in the description: they could be white, translucent, or yellow, and range in size from very tiny (head of a pin) to large (size of a nickel).
 They can also become red and swollen.
 They are usually found around the lower abdomen, genitals, and inner thighs.
 The cause is a virus different from the wart viruses.
 The virus can spread to other areas of the body, or to other people, usually by direct contact, such as sexual contact, but possibly nonsexual, too... for example, via clothing or towels.
 Fortunately, there are no hidden or future problems or risks.
 Just the bumps.

 Treatment?
 Easy, though inconvenient.
 There are a variety of methods, including a scraping procedure, called curettage, and freezing.
 Repeated treatments may be necessary.
 Overall, the outcome is better than with other types of wart-removal treatments.
 Going through treatment minimizes the risk of transmission to another person.

 Your fear, embarrassment, and perplexity are all valid feelings, and certainly understandable.
 However your symptoms do seem to require diagnosis from a health care provider.
-If you are at Columbia you may call x4-2284 or log in to Open Communicator to make an appointment.

 Best of luck talking with your health care provider.